Dethalbum III

 Dethalbum III is the third full-length album by virtual death metal band Dethklok, from the Adult Swim animated series Metalocalypse.
 The CD and deluxe CD/DVD were released on October 16, 2012.
-It contains music from the second, third and fourth seasons of the show.
+It contains music from the third and fourth seasons of the show.
 Like The Dethalbum and Dethalbum II before it, the music is performed by the show's creator Brendon Small and drummer Gene Hoglan.
 Additionally, the band's live bassist, Bryan Beller, performs on the album.

 Release

 The single "I Ejaculate Fire" was released on September 4, 2012.
 The song "Crush the Industry" premiered on Full Metal Jackie on September 14, 2012.
 The song "Andromeda" premiered on Liquid Metal on September 24, 2012.
 The song "The Galaxy", along with its music video, premiered on Hot Topic's YouTube channel on October 3, 2012.
 The album was also released on vinyl on November 6, 2012.

 A guitar transcription book for this album was released in April 2013 through Alfred Music Publishing.